YaokunLin/ActuaryProgrammer/README.md

 docker-compose up migrate
 ```

 Add the super user with username of `admin` and password of `password`, set by .env file.
+This can be done at any time / multiple times if needed.

 .env file defaults:
 ```